 Every step of the way will be logged by SENCo in the SEN file.

-Once the educational programme has been decided via the above procedure the child's Key person, supported by the Manager and SENCo will work with the child every session they attend.
+Once the educational programme has been decided via the above procedure the child's Key person, supported by the Co-Managers and SENCo will work with the child every session they attend.
 Parents will be regularly informed of the progress by the Key person.
-These programs will be assessed termly to decide if they are working correctly, need amending or if the program has succeeded and can be stopped.
+These programs will be assessed termly to decide if they are working correctly, need amending or if the program has succeeded and what the next steps maybe.

 How will the setting adapt the Early Years Foundation Stage curriculum for my child's needs?